-- Blind Spot Assist is activated when you switch on the ignition. - ► Turn the SmartKey to position 2 in the ignition

-Warning lamps (1) in the exterior mirrors light up red for approximately 1.5 seconds and then turn yellow.

-- ▶ To deactivate: press the press the button in the center console (⊳ page 36).
-The yellow indicator lamp in exterior mirror (1) first flashes and then lights up continuously. - ▶ To activate: press the button in the center console again (⊳ page 36).
+- Blind Spot Assist is activated when you switch on the ignition. - ▶ Turn the key to position 2 in the ignition lock.
+Warning lamps (1) in the exterior mirrors light up red for approximately 1.5 seconds and then turn vellow. - ▶ To deactivate: press the button in the center console (⊳ page 37).
+The yellow indicator lamp in exterior mirror (1) first flashes and then lights up continuously. - ▶ To activate: press the button in the center console again (▷ page 37).
 The yellow indicator lamp in exterior mirror (1) flashes initially.
 If you exceed 20 mph (30 km/h) while driving, the yellow indicator lamp in exterior mirror (1) goes out.